 What is a Normal Heartbeat?

-A normal heart rate for older adults at rest is between 60 and 100 beats per minute.
-Your heart might beat a little slower if you’re athletic or in good physical shape, or take certain medications.
+A normal heart rate for older adults at rest is between 60 and 80 beats per minute.
+Your heart might beat a little slower if you’re athletic or in good physical shape, or if you take certain medications.